quantmind/pulsar/docs/source/tutorials/sync.rst

     >>> response = client.get('https://pypi.python.org/pypi/pulsar/json')

-Under the hood, pulsar treats a synchronous request exactly in the same way as an asynchronous one with the only difference that the :class:`.EventLoop` is always used via the :meth:`~.EventLoop.run_until_complete` method to wait for the response to be available.
+Under the hood, pulsar treats a synchronous request exactly in the same way as an asynchronous one with the only difference that the :ref:`event loop <asyncio-event-loop>` is always used via the :meth:`~.asyncio.BaseEventLoop.run_until_complete` method to wait for the response to be available.